aurorascharff/redwoodsdk-demo/STEPS.md

 - Copy paste regular Document.
 Move home there.
 Enabling client side hydration with adding the script tag, client,tsx.
 Containing initClient to init hydration of our rsc payload.
 - I extracted a section of my route handlers here to a set of userRoutes with a couple of user pages and a logout route.
 We can colocate our logic and our ui.
 Logout with a 302 redirect response.
 Built in web standards.
 - Login page is a client component, using useActionState and server functions.
 Get a nice interactive spinner and execute our mock login using a session durable object.
 - We can simply use React 19 as its best suited.
-UseActionState and server functions.
+UseActionState and server functions that access request response.
 It just works.
 - Showcase profile.
 Actually using the context from our app context to access the user.
 - Now, let's say I want to protect my routes.
 This is where interruptors come in!
 Let's return arrays here instead with an authenticated and a redirect interruptor!
 Just reusable functions, executed in sequence for each matched request.
 - Showcase redirect on sign-in route if logged in.